openhab/openhabian/docs/openhabian-amanda.md

 (that you have created that at the beginning of your openHABian installation or "openhabian" by default).
 Installation tasks including post-package-installation changes (edits) of the Amanda config files, require to use the `root` user.
 Any ordinary user (such as your personal one) can execute commands on behalf of root (and with root permission) by prepending "sudo " to the command.
-Prepend "sudo -u backup" to execute the following command as the "backup" user.
+As yourself, prepend "sudo -u backup" to execute the following command as the "backup" user.

 # Installation
 ## Storage preparation